Tim Baldwin

 Romani Gypsy and Traveller Rights

-Provides advice and representation in respect of challenges to planning decisions and unauthorised occupation of land.
-In particular judicial review claims.
+Tim provides advice and representation in respect of challenges to planning decisions and unauthorised occupation of land, as well as judicial review challenges.

 Contact Tim